LaoYang1994/PanopticSegmentation/README.md

 python tools/cal_panoptic.py -t
 ```

-If you want to evaluate the result after generating two-channel-pngs automatically, just need to add '-e'.
-If the two-channel-pngs have been generated and you only want to evaluate, then just add '-sc'.
+If you want to evaluate the result after generating two-channel-pngs automatically, just need to add '**-e**'.
+If the two-channel-pngs have been generated and you only want to evaluate, then just add '**-sc**'.

 **If you have any question, just leave an issue!**